omnect/meta-omnect/README.md

 # Todo's
 - document: image needs postprocessing via `ics-dm-cli` to get
   - mandatory: an `iot-identity-service` configuration (provisioning)
-  - mandatory if activated: an `ics-dm-demo` configuration (enrollment)
+  - mandatory if activated: an `enrollment` configuration
   - optional: an `iot-hub-device-update` configuration
 - document: kas usage with example `kas/ics-dm-os-iot-rpi3.yaml` and `kas/ics-dm-os-iotedge-rpi4.yaml` and how to add features